trueos/pcbsd/src-qt5/docs/support.rst

 .. index:: advocacy
-.. _Supporting PC-BSD®:
+.. _Supporting TrueOS®:

-Supporting PC-BSD®
+Supporting TrueOS®
 *******************

-PC-BSD® is a community project which relies on involvement from its users and supporters.
+TrueOS® is a community project which relies on involvement from its users and supporters.
 This section lists some ideas for becoming involved.

 .. index:: testing
 .. _Become a Beta Tester: